-Every year, Meme sent me a few dollars: “buy something pretty for your home, Kristy.”
+Every year, my grandma sent me a few dollars: “Buy something pretty for your home, Kristy.”

 And every year I sent her pictures of our pretty rooms, once all the autumn glory had been flung into place.

 That was the beginning of a new way to celebrate autumn.
 A new family tradition.